panteaa/panteaa.github.io/_pages/about.md

 I am a PhD candidate in the [Department of Computer Science](https://cs.uic.edu/) at the [University of Illinois at Chicago](https://www.uic.edu/).
 I am a member of [Human-Computer Interaction laboratory](http://hci.cs.uic.edu/), and [Electronic Visualization Laboratory](https://www.evl.uic.edu/), working with my advisor Professor [Debaleena Chattopadhyay](http://debaleena.com/).
 I received my BS in Computer Engineering from [Amirkabir University of Technology](https://aut.ac.ir/en/), Tehran, Iran.

-My research interests include:
-* Human-Computer Interaction
+My research interests lie primarily in the area of Human-Computer Interaction.
+I am experienced in and passionate about:

 * Virtual and Augmented Reality
 * Mid-air Interaction
 * UX Research
-* Data Science
+* Human-Centered Data Science